 The Unified Development Ordinance (UDO) regulates land use in unincorporated McHenry County:

 The County Board adopted the UDO in October of 2014.
-The most recent amendments were adopted August 21st, 2018.
+The most recent amendments were adopted the 19th of November, 2019.

 Unified Development Ordinance Overview